 Resolving Assemblies at Design Time

-There is a common misconception that adding a reference to an assembly through the .NET tab of the Add Reference dialog refers to an assembly in the Global Assembly Cache (GAC).
-This is not the case.
-The reference is actually taken to an intermediate reference assembly, that is, an assembly that contains all the type and signature information, but that does not necessarily contain any code.
+When you add a reference to an assembly through the .NET tab of the Add Reference dialog, the reference points to an intermediate reference assembly, that is, an assembly that contains all the type and signature information, but that does not necessarily contain any code.
 The .NET tab lists reference assemblies that correspond to runtime assemblies in the .NET Framework.
 In addition, it lists reference assemblies that correspond to runtime assemblies in the registered AssemblyFoldersEx folders used by third parties.

 At runtime, the CLR resolves the types in the assembly by looking in the GAC, the bin directory, and in any probing paths.
 This is handled by the fusion loader.
 But, how does the fusion loader know what it is looking for?
 This depends on a resolution made at design time, when the application is built.